emacsmirror/mono-complete/readme.rst

 Emacs Mono-Complete
 ###################

-Compilation, providing a suggestion preview while typing.
+Completion, providing a suggestion preview while typing.

 The following features are supported: